Digital Version

 -

-AccuRoute by Upland Software – good for batch scanning (though no built-in QC)
+AccuRoute by Upland Software—solid for batch scanning (though no built-in QC)

 Don’t Forget the Hardware

-Yes, your MFDs can scan—but for high-volume jobs, consider a dedicated scanner with double-feed detection.
-It saves time and effort during quality checks and reduces human error.
+Yes, your multifunction devices can scan but, for high-volume jobs, consider a dedicated scanner with double-feed detection.
+It saves a ton of time and effort during the quality checking stage while reducing human error.
 That extra scanner might pay for itself in just a few months.

 What It All Boils Down To